By Mike Miller Updated April 27, 2023

 The Desert Inn was almost demolished by a truck crashing into it on December 22, 2019.
-It's puzzling it could happen when you realize the inn was about the only structure in Yeehaw Junction that a person could possible hit.
+It's puzzling it could happen when you realize the inn was about the only structure in Yeehaw Junction that a person could possibly hit.

 The truck was northbound on US-441 and made a left turn onto State Road 60.
 He skidded off the road and plowed into the empty building.
 Then, goodbye history.
 From the looks of the wreckage, it is doubtful the inn can be rebuilt.